OluwademiladeMary/Superstore-Sales-Data/README.md

+# Superstore Dataset
-# This project aims to examine the sales and operational performance of a superstore.
+This project aims to examine the sales and operational performance of a superstore.

 Analysis was carried out using a relational data model in Excel.